Table of Contents

 - Relevant Practices & Tools

-What initially started as an effort to understand and reduce manufacturing workers' 'wasted' time. employee monitoring and surveillance have transformed into a technologically driven industry.
-Today, various software tools are available and deployed to monitor employee work, including keystrokes, app usage, email and collaboration platform communications, and even physical movements and physiological states.
+What initially started as an effort to understand and reduce manufacturing workers' wasted time.
+Employee monitoring and surveillance have transformed into a technologically driven industry.
+Today, various software tools are deployed to monitor employee activity, including keystrokes, app usage, email and collaboration platform communications, and even physical movements and physiological states.

 The challenges that organizations and their employees face in the context of employee monitoring and surveillance are significant.
 However, they also underscore the importance of developing constructive policies, practices, and uses that align with solid employee relations, productivity, and engagement considerations.
 This emphasis on ethical and respectful monitoring is not just a necessity but a commitment to maintaining a healthy and productive work environment.